 Start with a colour that is close to your needs then adjust it using small bottles of colour

 Read on for more info about each of these options.

 Our extensive range of colours can be used on most leather surfaces, from wallets, to footwear, sofas, car seats, handbags and leather jackets.
 They can also be used on some vinyl materials.

-Before choosing your colour, consider the existing colour, finish and type of leather you are working on.
+Before choosing your colour consider the existing colour, finish and type of leather you are working on.

-Choose from 2 types of finish:
+Choose from 2 variants of paints:

 Semi-aniline finishes are very much in vogue right now.
 If your sofa has a dyed finish, it’s likely to be an aniline, semi-aniline or waxed leather.

 Delivering classic and contemporary good looks, these leathers also mark easily.
 Recolouring reinstates faded vibrancy, covers stains and provides a protective shield, helping the leather to go the distance.
 Look for colours prefixed with the word ‘Aniline’ for this type of leather.